 Screen Capture border option

-The Screen Capture border page is new on Windows 10 21H1, and it available to control which apps can disable the screen capture border.
+The Screen Capture border page is new on Windows 10, and it’s available to control which apps can disable the screen capture border.

 The Windows Update settings page includes a new “View optional updates” link that opens a new page that allows you to view and decide which optional updates to install on your device manually.